Accenture/mercury/extensions/README.md

 ## Library and Application

-The REST automation system consists a library module and an application.
+The REST automation system consists of a library and an application.

 The REST automation application is a standalone application that you can use it as a simple REST to event automation gateway.